JulianePa/Maude_Metacontrol/README.md

 set print attribute off .
 ```

-## Automatic generation of log files
+## Automatic generation of log files and plots
 If you also want to create the plots that show the temperature and air quality changes for the Comfort-, Eco-, and Metacontroller, then you have to go to the `test.maude` file and delete `eof`, which can be found at the bottom of the file.
 The end of the file should now look like this:
 ```
 endm